flutter/website/src/desktop.md

 ---
 With desktop support, you can compile Flutter source code to a native macOS Desktop app.
-Flutter desktop support also extends to plugins&mdash;you can install existing plugins that use the macOS platform channel, or you can create your own. **This page covers desktop support for macOS which is available as an alpha release as of 1.12.** This page does not cover Windows and Linux platforms, which are in technical preview.
+Flutter desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform, or you can create your own. **This page covers desktop support for macOS which is available as an alpha release as of 1.12.** This page does not cover Windows and Linux platforms, which are in technical preview.